 What can I do about tardy tenants?

-Of course, you’re going to want excellent landlords insurance to protect you against tardy tenants with this attitude.
+Of course, you’re going to want excellent landlord insurance to protect you against tardy tenants with this attitude.

 Other possible solutions to the problem include: